kensanangelo/cantwait/README.md

 - Internet Explorer is not compatible
 - Safari is not compatible

-Because I do not plan to use Internet Explorer or Safari someday soon and, let's face, nobody else will actually use *Can't Wait!*, I will not try to fix this.
+Because I do not plan to use Internet Explorer or Safari anytime soon and, let's face it, nobody else will actually use *Can't Wait!*, I will not try to fix this.